 Performing from 29 November to 21 December 2019, check the timetable to see when.

-If you would prefer to join a sightseeing tour of this Christmas city, check out the links below for plenty of options in Gothenburg.
+If you would prefer to join a guided sightseeing tour of the Christmas city of Gothenburg, check out the below.

 Swedens second city is easily accessible via plane, train and bus.